NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 In the workshop analogy, it’s a “scheduling timetable” with multiple time slots: first let the left-side machines do some initial runs, then after a certain point, the right side also feeds in raw materials; both sides keep passing along half-finished parts and defect reports until everything is done, with a final unify-and-finish step.

 > The multiple steps may seem complex, but that’s because a two-way pipeline requires careful management of micro-batches at different phases to keep bubbles minimal.

-### 6. Key Helpers: WeightGradStore and Tensor Partitioning

-- **`WeightGradStore`**
-  Temporarily stores parameter-gradient computation callbacks.
-When Zero-Bubble (ZB) is on, you can compute “input gradients” first, then flush “weight gradients” in bulk later.
-Analogous to Lao Wang letting certain tasks focus on large-scale shape corrections first, postponing finer parameter tweaks until a later stage—avoiding repeated tool adjustments.

-- **scatter / gather**
-  Used to split a large batch into multiple micro-batches and reassemble outputs afterward.
-Instead of feeding 10,000 parts into one machine at once (which would “blow up GPU memory”), you break them into micro-batches for pipeline concurrency.

 ---